emilioMaddalena/causal-inference-studies/material/shapley_values.md

     | **Total** 💰 | 89'000 |

     where $\phi_0$ is the average salary predicted by the model.

-    That's kind of cool, right? **Even if your model isn't linear**, shapley gives you the **isolated contributions of each feature** to the predicted value.

 At this point we should ask ourselves: